awarenessxz/react-gadgets/doc/CREATE_NEW_LIBRARY.md

 4. When using the library,
     - `import { Sample } from 'react-gadgets';` -- import all components inside the library
-    - `import Sample from 'react-gadgets/esm/sample';` -- import only sample component
+    - `import Sample from 'react-gadgets/esm/sample';` -- import only sample component (direct import)

 ## 4. Configuration Issues that you might face